 What Killed Baldr?

-When we look back to the use of mistletoe in Baldr’s murder, sources state that Frigg did not demand an oath from it.
-She either viewed the plant as either too young or too insignificant.
+Looking back to the use of mistletoe in Baldr’s murder, sources state that Frigg did not demand an oath from it.
+She viewed the plant as either too young or too insignificant.
 Or, both.
 However, Baldr’s mother did receive oaths from “fire and water, iron…metal; stones, earth, trees, diseases, beasts, birds, vipers…” which proves that the vows made were extensive.

 Now, while Frigg got promises from most all things, she neglected a single element: air.
 In Old Norse, air is called lopt.
 Coincidentally, Lopt is another name for the trickster god, Loki.